-more than \$53,000 (up from \$50,000) of property in Washington

-- more than \$53,000 (up from \$50,000) of payroll in Washington - more than \$267,000 (up from \$250,000) of gross income in Washington, or - at least 25% of their total property, payroll, or gross income in Washington
+- You are an individual who is a resident or domiciled in Washington, - The business is organized or domiciled in Washington, or - You have one of the following in Washington: - more than \$53,000 (up from \$50,000) of property in Washington - more than \$53,000 (up from \$50,000) of payroll in Washington - more than \$267,000 (up from \$250,000) of gross income in Washington, or - at least 25% of their total property, payroll or gross income in Washington

-Service businesses based in Washington can apportion sales to customers out of Washington provided they can meet the above criteria in the non-Washington customer's state AND they actually pay tax to that state.
-Washington's current B&O tax rate is 1.5% of subject gross receipts for service businesses.
+Businesses can apportion sales to customers out of Washington provided they can meet the above criteria in the non-Washington customer's state.
+Washington's current B&O tax rate is 1.5% of subject gross receipts for service businesses (0.471% for retailers and 0.484% for wholesalers and manufacturers).
+There are several other rates for specialized industries, reach out to us if you have questions.
 In addition to e-filing a return monthly or quarterly (depending on volume of gross receipts), businesses apportioning some income out of Washington must also file an annual apportionment reconciliation due October 31 of the following year.